 Can I negotiate for more compensation after my motorcycle accident?

 Yes.
-In most cases you can—and should—ask for additional compensation after your motorcycle crash.
+In most cases you can – and should – ask for additional compensation after your motorcycle crash.
 You do not have to accept an insurance company’s first settlement offer, no matter what the insurance company tells you.
-Motorcycle accidents can be very costly.
-But the bottom line is you should not have to pay for other people’s mistakes.
-That’s why we want to meet with you.
-We can negotiate with the insurance company on your behalf.
-We understand how the system works, and we’re not afraid to take on insurance companies.
+Motorcycle accidents can be very costly, but the bottom line is that you should not have to pay for other people’s mistakes.
+That’s why our lawyers want to meet with you.
+They can negotiate with the insurance company on your behalf.
+They understand how the system works, and they’re not afraid to take on insurance companies.

 How much is my motorcycle accident worth?